csiro-robotics/raycloudtools/docker/README.md

 docker build -f Dockerfile -t raytools .
 ```

-This image will download and compile raycloudtools and all its dependencies.
+This image will download and compile raycloudtools and all its dependencies (including treetools, so you can process rayextract outputs).
 You can then run the `raytools` image as a standalone executable.
 The basic command is `docker run -v your/local/datadir:/data raytools` followed by the specific ray tool you want to use, as in:

 ```
 docker run -v your/local/datadir:/data raytools rayimport --help